Monolithic Hyper ROM FE$^2$ Method with Clustered Training at Finite Deformations: Multiscale Modeling

 The partial differential equations of the involved problems must be solved numerically, usually by means of the FEM.
 The discretized equilibrium equations of the macro problem in residual form read:

 Thereby all measures with $(\,\hat{}\,)$ denote nodal values.
 The numerical integration interrogates the stress response of an attached RVE at all integration points $\alpha$ from $1$ to $i$.
-The projection onto the global B-Matrix yields the vector of internal Forces.
-At the micro scale the discretized FEM equations read for one macroscopic integration point $\alpha$:
+The projection onto the global B-Matrix yields the vector of internal forces.
+At the microscale the discretized FEM equations read for one macroscopic integration point $\alpha$:

-Therein a matrix $\underline{\underline{A}}$ is introduced giving the linear relation \eqref{eqn:FEM_micro} between the displacement of the \enquote{$^-$} nodes and the displacement of the \enquote{$^+$} nodes and the macro displacement gradient.
-The superscript $^{\mathrm{inner}}$ corresponds to the nodes which are not a the boundary.
+Therein, a matrix $\underline{\underline{A}}$ is introduced giving the linear relation \eqref{eqn:FEM_micro} between the displacement of the \enquote{$^-$} nodes and the displacement of the \enquote{$^+$} nodes and the macro displacement gradient.
+The superscript $^{\mathrm{inner}}$ corresponds to the nodes which are not at the boundary.
 The Galerkin projection for the \enquote{$^-$} internal force with $\underline{\underline{A}}$ then reflects the fact that $\underline{t}^{{ {-}}}=-\underline{t}^{{ {+}}}$ and that the force response to the macro displacement gradient will be the macro stress.

-\section{Solution strategy}
+\section{Solution Strategy}